Perform Dial Tone Recovery in Exchange Server

 In case, if the EDB folder name is TestEdbToPst, rename it to TestEdbToPst_old.

-5. Start all the three stopped services:
+5. Start all three stopped services:

 a.
 Microsoft Exchange Information Store Service.